Division of Population Health Information Governance Policy

 Google Drive

-The University has an agreement with Google for provision of G Suite (Google Apps).
-The Factsheet on Data Security and Privacy with Google summarises this agreement and states that the University is satisfied that the security controls put in place by Google are sufficient to protect University data.
-This applies only to University-supplied Google accounts and not personal ones.
+The University has an agreement with Google for provision of Google Workplace Apps and are satisfied that the security controls put in place by Google are sufficient to protect University data.
+This applies only to University-supplied Google accounts and not to personal ones.

 Google Drive must not be used to store data that relies on the DSPT as the security assurance